-If you're like many compliance professionals who have to comply with HMDA, you're coming to terms with the "new normal" of compliance in 2018.
+If you're like many compliance professionals who have to comply with HMDA, you might be still coming to terms with the "new normal" of compliance today.
 That means changing data collection requirements, enhanced HMDA data analysis, new technologies, and updated processes that are designed to support the HMDA rule.

-This post will summarize some of the most frequently asked questions about the Final HMDA Rule that were covered in the webinar, and also add a few additional insights!
+This post will summarize some of the most frequently asked questions about the Final HMDA Rule!

 Let's get started: